-‘Same cities?!
-With new apertures!’ by Simona Serban
+Words by Simona Serban

-When thinking about the environment, at any given time, and apart from a few punctual exceptions people tend to postpone seeing the causality of their actions and the damage they inflict by the fast-moving lifestyle we all adhere to.
-Or, perhaps, some are simply oblivious to their day-to-day practices, as a consequence of getting accustomed with such lifestyle choices.
+Judging from the current global situation, our environment, due to one of the most unexpected of circumstances, gets a breather, the breather it so desperately needed throughout the last few decades.
+When thinking about the environment at any given time, and apart from a few punctual exceptions, people tend to postpone seeing the causality of their actions and the damage they inflict by the fast-moving lifestyle we all adhere to.
+Or, perhaps, some are simply oblivious to their day-to-day practices due to getting accustomed to such lifestyle choices.

 Awareness is another foundational key when discussing concrete global behavioural change; the real trust communities share between and within themselves is the fundament of the real environmental changes, as society is built by communities, so people have an immediate and strong bond with their environment.
 Ultimately, trust requires a society-wide culture and participatory activities, especially among those in positions of influence.

-An example of real environmental and collective change is the town Kamikatsu, Japan, where community based sustainable and environmental changes designed to reach the zero waste state by 2020, was the driving force.
-The way the community uses gets reused or recycled, influenced directly the way the townspeople chose their belongings in the first place.
-Please note that the town chose to take on this challenge almost 20 years ago, focused on the individual choices and the impact they have on the collective.
+An example of real environmental and collective change is the town of Kamikatsu, Japan, where community-based sustainable and environmental changes designed to reach the zero waste state by 2020 were the driving force.
+How the community uses gets reused or recycled directly influences how the townspeople choose their belongings in the first place.
+Please note that the town chose to take on this challenge almost 20 years ago, focusing on individual choices and their impact on the collective.

-Architecture has the ability to transform and reshape mentalities; key factors, such as smart and innovative urban policies have the ability to bring people closer together in new and innovative ways, creating new urban focus points by introducing new public functions, flexible spaces for the inhabitants, depending on their desires and needs, but at all times, with their health in mind.
-This crisis drives change; real change.
+Architecture has the ability to transform and reshape mentalities; key factors, such as smart and innovative urban policies, have the ability to bring people closer together in new and innovative ways, creating new urban focus points by introducing new public functions, flexible spaces for the inhabitants, depending on their desires and needs, but at all times, with their health in mind.
+This crisis drives change, real change.
 The impact of sustainable development in the building environment, as the current situation showcases, is something that cannot be misconceived; the true power of nature and the organic world becomes evident in the wake of its beginning to regenerate on its own, a process we must support and come to its aid.

-This is how real-lasting chance of reconstruction appears, through a regeneration of our cities, driven by people for the people, as cities are not just spaces of transitions between residential spaces, office buildings or recreational areas; the city can offer much more than that to its inhabitants if given the opportunity.
-All it takes is for everyone to just take a few moments, think and meditate on the situation; everyone can help.
+This is how a real-lasting chance of reconstruction appears, through a regeneration of our cities, driven by people for the people, as cities are not just spaces of transitions between residential spaces, office buildings or recreational areas; the city can offer much more than that to its inhabitants if given the opportunity.
+All it takes is for everyone to take a few moments, think and meditate on the situation; everyone can help.

 And here is where the most important factor comes in play: public awareness; All around the globe, there is an organic global shift of mentalities and behaviours.
-Initiatives such as car-free streets have started to pop up: we see it in Milan, Italy, where there are public calls for actions, taking hold of this opportunity; we can now create an instance where we can rebuild a fair, sustainable system that benefits and protects society.
+Initiatives such as car-free streets have started to pop up: we see it in Milan, Italy, where there are public calls for action, taking hold of this opportunity; we can now create an instance where we can rebuild a fair, sustainable system that benefits and protects society.

-During the last couple of months, people have been confined to their personal living spaces, with little to no exterior movement.
-However, this also provided some with an eye opener; this includes observing their own personal space, how much or how little importance they have offered it, with the result being some real changes, like fulfilling the need for green spaces within their homes, a case specific for people with balconies.
-The majority of the residential buildings that have been built in the last decades are complexes, meaning the general needs of the individual came second to the need for rapid housing; same for general green spaces, most of them not even properly created, being especially not people oriented and not involving the future residents in the design process.
+During the last few months, people have been confined to their living spaces, with little to no exterior movement.
+However, this also provided some with an eye opener; this includes observing their own personal space, how much or how little importance they have offered it, with the result being some real changes, like fulfilling the need for green spaces within their homes, a case-specific for people with balconies.
+The majority of the residential buildings that have been built in the last decades are complexes, meaning the general needs of the individual came second to the need for rapid housing; the same for general green spaces, most of them not even properly created, being especially not people-oriented and not involving the future residents in the design process.

 Building resilient infrastructure, following the guidance of participatory design, promotes sustainable, innovative and especially inclusive architecture in order to create architecture for humankind.
 When creating the firm structure of a collective, caring world, it is important to understand that space shapes our lives.
-We all remember the places where we lived, the places where we went to school, work, college, the spaces where we spent, for a while, a good portion of our lives.
+We all remember the places where we lived, the places where we went to school, work, and college, and the spaces where we spent, for a while, a good portion of our lives.

 The high cost of change is directly linked to our learned behaviours.
-Statistically, changing just one habit takes up to 2-3 months and while considering that generally, people’s attention span is not that long, these changes face a few endurance roadblocks.
-However, that is a tension point that needs to break; individual changes, even as small as using the circular economy concepts of reuse, recycle and reduce, shopping in bulk, using refillables, and reusable bags, go a long way.
+Statistically, changing just one habit takes up to 2-3 months, and considering that generally, people’s attention span is not that long, these changes face a few endurance roadblocks.
+However, that is a tension point that needs to break; individual changes, even as small as using the circular economy concepts of reuse, recycle and reduce, shopping in bulk, using refillable and reusable bags, go a long way.
 Creativity is key; with our industries generating waste faster than newly produced goods, organic and inorganic waste becomes increasingly valuable, as an impressive number of doctoral students and researchers have taken things into their own hands and started creating goods from organic and inorganic waste.